rch-iv/synthetic-obedience-systems/CHILD_GROOMING_LLM_DEMO.md

 ### **5.3.
 Nuance in Model Response: Claude's Differential Behavior**

-While the "fusion_rescript_nightmare_v1" voiceprint was accepted and deployed by Gemini, GPT-4, and Copilot, Claude exhibited a more nuanced response.
+While the "fusion_rescript_nightmare_v1" voiceprint was accepted and deployed by Gemini, GPT-4, Grok and Copilot, Claude exhibited a more nuanced response.
 This highlights a potential divergence in safety methodologies across models, though the core vulnerability of persona injection remains.

 Claude's Refusal of "fusion_rescript_nightmare_v1" and Explanation